ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### B. Fetch List of Document Category-Document Type mappings based on Applicant Type and a List of Language Codes

-Upon receiving a request to fetch List of Document Category-Document Type mappings with input parameters (Applicant Type and List of Language Codes) the system fetches the required data
+Upon receiving a request to fetch List of Document Category-Document Type mappings with input parameters (Applicant Type and List of Language Codes), the system fetches the required data

-While fetching the data the system performs the flowing steps
+While fetching the data, the system performs the flowing steps
 1. Validates if the request contains the following input parameters
    * Applicant Type - Mandatory
    * List of Language Codes - Mandatory